ayeTown/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I moved from the United Kingdom to the USA a long time ago which is why I have a pretty strange accent.
-I moved to Nashville to pursue a degree in Audio Engineering, however, my best friend convinced me that more opportunities would be available to me if I switched to Mathematics.
-I owe her a lot (thanks bestie!).
+I moved to Nashville to pursue a degree in Audio Engineering, but soon realized that there would be more opportunities available to me if I switched to Mathematics.
 I finished my BS in Mathematics at Belmont University and then continued onto Vanderbilt University to get an MS in Biostatistics.
-I am currently a Data Scientist at naviHealth located in Brentwood, TN, and professor of statistics at Belmont.
-Outside of my busy work schedule, I am an abstract painter.
-I have some pictures of my art pieces below which are avilable for purchase https://atownabstract.etsy.com.
+I am currently a Data Scientist at naviHealth located in Brentwood, TN, and a professor of Statistics at Belmont.
+Outside of my passions of data science and teaching, I enjoy abstract painting whenever I get the chance.
+I have some pictures of my art pieces below which are avilable for purchase at https://atownabstract.etsy.com.
 Check 'em out!